MaimonLab/SiffPy/README.md

 This submodule handles functionality related to FLIM data, such as multiexponential fitting, and functionality related to image processing, such as image registration.

+### SiffMath

+This submodule analyzes traces, sometimes produced by other modules (like the `SiffTrac` headings) and returns array-like objects.
+Haven't decided, but it's plausible the plotter submodules might use this?
+I don't intend it to perform plotting itself, and so will function even without `Holoviews` and `Bokeh` (at time of writing, Oct 21, 2021).

 ### Handling data